 The first rule of privacy is to prevent unauthorized physical access.
 In other words, if someone can get their hands on your phone for as little as 2 to 5 minutes while you are not present, they can download and instal a spy app on it.
 From that point, they never have to bother checking your phone again.

 Put a password on your phone to secure it.
 Also make sure that in the settings, you enable the screen lock to kick in immediately the display goes off.
 Once you have that active, it means every time you turn off the display of your phone, the lock activates and a password is required to access the phone again.

 Stop sharing your passwords.
 This cannot be said too much.
 It may sound cute and loving and mushy, but sharing your passwords with lovers and friends is a huge security risk.
 There is a reason why the Police and your banker tell you not to do it.
 They are not being paranoid; they deal with these cases daily.

 Also, if you get a call from anyone alleging to be from a bank or any other service provider, and they ask for your login details, end the call immediately.
-Do not give those infos out.
+Do not give those details out.

 Don’t forget these security tips.
 Violate any of them, and you are placing yourself at risk.

 How to tell if your smartphone has been hacked or cloned and tracking your phone

 Despite the differences in phone hacking and cloning, the symptoms are similar.
 If you suspect that your phone may be hacked, here is a checklist: